Pittsburgh-Machine-Learners/PghML/face2face GAN - 2017-07-27/README.md

-# Face2Face Image Translation with Generative Adversarial Networks
+# Face2Face: Image Translation with Generative Adversarial Networks

 This repo contains the code examples for the [Pittsburgh Machine Learners meetup](https://www.meetup.com/Pittsburgh-Machine-Learners/events/241753177/) on 2017-07-27.

 The code is adapted from the pix2pix / face2face TensorFlow implementations with minor modifications.
-See the face2face README for the procedure to train a model from scratch.

 ## Environment Setup